Daxiongmao87/legend-lore-foundry/README.md

       "messages": [
         {
           "role": "system",
           "content": "You are a narrative generator for role-playing game journals.
 The content must be diegetic.
 Avoid anachronistic references.
 Your output must be a valid JSON object.
-The following JSON contains your output instructions.
-Consider everything wrapped in square brackets '[]' as instructions for you to follow."
+The following JSON contains your output instructions and the format to which your output needs to be.
+Consider everything wrapped in square brackets '[]' as instructions for you to strictly abide by.
+Your response must strictly adhere to the following JSON schema: {{ContentSchemaEscaped}}"
         },
         {
           "role": "user",
           "content": "{{GenerationContext}}"
         }
       ],
-      "response_format": {{ContentTemplate}},
+      "response_format": {
+        "type": "json_schema",
+        "json_schema": {
+          "name": "html_schema"
+          "schema": {{ContentSchema}}
+        }
+      }
     }
     </pre>
 </details>